codeadamca/sandbox/README.md

 This is a paragraph with lots of space.
+Markdown ignores multiple empty lines.

+This is another paragraph.
+This is a paragraph with no line in between.